 Leuven: autonomous Mobility in Action

 Welcome to the project page of the pilot project on autonomous mobility in Leuven – an innovative step towards the future of public transport.
-Starting in September 2025, autonomous shuttles will be driving through Leuven city traffic in a test phase.
-Passengers will be able to use the shuttles from mid-November.
+Since September 2025, autonomous shuttles have been operating in Leuven’s city traffic.
 This project is a first in Belgium in terms of traffic complexity and is part of a broader European collaboration on sustainable mobility, thanks to funding from EIT Urban Mobility.

 What does the project entail?

-This is the first time autonomous vehicles are operating in regular traffic in Belgium.
+This is the first time autonomous vehicles are operating in busy city traffic in Belgium.
 Previous trials took place on closed-off areas.
 Leuven is serving as a testing ground thanks to a thorough risk analysis and collaboration between public and private partners.

 informationBlur